 Registration: Courses in the Program are offered only in certain semesters.
 Therefore, in general, your progress through the training is prearranged.
 For the majority of you, registration will be problem free and simple.
 However, particularly for part-time students, an occasional adjustment might be needed.
 See the Program Director first before register.
-Please take your completed and updated Curriculum Control Sheet and a printout of your latest transcript with you.
-For instructions on how to access your latest transcript, please log on to WPConnect.
+To access your latest transcript, please log on to WPConnect.